eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 [CMSIS packs]({{ site.baseurl }}/plugins/packs-manager/).

 {% include tip.html content="The multi-LED template is currently available
-only for ST32F4, and only
-in C++, since it allows to easily instantiate multiple BlinkLed objects." %}
+only for ST32F4DISCOVERY, since it has 4 LEDs, and only in C++, since it allows to easily instantiate multiple BlinkLed objects." %}

 ## Create a new C++ project